ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

     Make sure that **all** traffic always comes from the trusted proxy/load balancer, and that there is no other way to configure it.

+When using Fastly, you need to set ```trusted_proxies``` according to the [IP ranges used by fastly](https://docs.fastly.com/en/guides/accessing-fastlys-ip-ranges).

+!!! tip

+    There is no need for setting ```trusted_proxies``` when using Fastly on Platform.sh.
+The Platform.sh router will automatically change the source IP of requests comming from Fastly, replacing the source IP with the actuall client IP and remove any X-FORWARD-... header in the request before it reaches Ibexa DXP.

 For more information about setting these variables, see [Examples for configuring eZ Platform](#examples-for-configuring-ibexa-dxp).

 ### Update YML configuration